DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 You can use the [page](../using-testcafe/common-concepts/inject-scripts-into-tested-pages.md#provide-scripts-for-specific-pages) option to specify pages into which scripts should be injected.
 Otherwise, TestCafe injects scripts into all pages visited during the test or fixture.

+> If you add client scripts to both the fixture and test, scripts added to the fixture run first.

 **Examples**

 ```js